Get this easy recipe for Pork Hamonado that has a perfect balance of sweet and savory and with meat so tender, it melts in your mouth.

-- Pour the liquid mixture to the pork belly and bring to boil over medium high heat.
+- Pour the liquid mixture to the pork belly and bring to boil over medium-high heat.

-- Once it starts to boil, lower down the heat to medium-low and cover with lid then let it simmer for 40-50 minutes or so or until the meat and fat quite literally melts in your mouth.
+- Once it starts to boil, lower down the heat to medium-low and cover with a lid then let it simmer for 40-50 minutes or so or until the meat and fat quite literally melts in your mouth.
 By then, the liquids would have been reduced to a thick sauce.

 - Serve while hot with steamed rice.